thatstoasty/mojo-http-client/README.md

 - https://github.com/gabrieldemarmiesse/mojo-stdlib-extensions/tree/master

 # Usage
 Currently, it's a simple client.
-It's able to send a request and receive a response String, and pass some data along.
+It's able to send requests and parse response strings into a Response struct, and pass some data along.

 ```python